garipew/garipew/README.md

 ## Hi there 👋
-I'm Gabriel, a computer science student passionate about cybersecurity.
+I'm Gabriel, a computer science student and cybersec enthusiast.

 - C, C++, Java, Python, Lua and Bash.